 Monotonicity: Find 1-3-2 Pattern

 For clarity, let's call the 1-3-2 pattern the Bronze-Gold-Silver pattern.
-If A[j] is Gold, then we should consider the minimum number from A[0:j) to be Bronze, because it gives us the largest range of picking Silver.
+If A[j] is Gold, then we should consider the minimum number from A[0:j) to be Bronze, because it gives us the largest range for picking Silver.
 Once we have Bronze and Gold, we can iterate over A[j+1:n) to find Silver.
-With this observation, we can find the pattern in O(n^2) by iterating Gold.
+With this observation, we can find the pattern in O(n²) by iterating over Gold.
 We can improve the algorithm by preprocessing f[i]=min{A[0:i)} in linear time.
-However, the time complexity is still O(n^2).
+However, the time complexity is still O(n²).
 Can we find the pattern in O(n)?

 The monotonic function

-Let the function be F(Interval) -> Boolean, where the result of the function is true iff there is a Bronze-Gold-Silver pattern.
-The theorem says F is monotonic: for any interval, the function value of sub-intervals is no more than the function value of interval.
-How can we take advantage of the monotonicity?
+Let the function be F(Interval) → Boolean, where the result of the function is true if and only if there is a Bronze-Gold-Silver pattern.
+The theorem says F is monotonic: for any interval, the function value of sub-intervals is no greater than the function value of the interval.
+How can we take advantage of this monotonicity?

-Consider each number as Silver for the largest possible interval, if there is no pattern, then we don't need to consider the number again for all sub-intervals.
+Consider each number as Silver for the largest possible interval.
+If there is no pattern, then we don't need to consider the number again for all sub-intervals.
 We'll start with the largest interval, A[0:n-1) and shrink the interval one by one from the right side.
-This way, each number is considered for Silver at once.
-In the following algorithm, the consideration of a number for Silver is O(1).
-Therefore, we have an algorithm in O(n).
+This way, each number is considered for Silver exactly once.
+In the following algorithm, considering a number for Silver takes O(1) time.
+Therefore, we have an O(n) algorithm.

 1func find132pattern(a []int) bool {